Ouranosinc/cowbird/docs/components.rst

-Note that in the case where a user has all the ``read`` permissions on `Magpie`_ for example, and a single one of them is deleted, `Cowbird` will not change the file permissions since other ``read`` permissions will still be found on Magpie.
+Note that in the case where a user has all the ``read`` permissions on `Magpie`_ for example, and a single one of them is deleted, `Cowbird` will not change the file permissions since other ``read`` permissions will still be found on `Magpie`_.
 This means that a synchronization will not be triggered and `Magpie`_ permissions will stay the same, meaning all the ``read`` permissions activated except for the one removed.
 If eventually a change is applied to the file (ex.: changing the permissions from ``r--`` to ``rw-``), it would trigger a synchronization, and the one `Magpie`_ permission that was removed earlier would be reenabled,